ibm-cloud-docs/vpc/vpe-cross-account.md

 1. Review the **Order summary**, then click **Create virtual private endpoint gateway**.
 The endpoint gateway is requested for use.

-## Creating an endpoint gateway from the CLI
+## Creating a cross-account endpoint gateway from the CLI
 {: #vpe-cross-account-ordering-cli}
 {: cli}

 Before you begin, [set up your CLI environment](/docs/vpc?topic=vpc-set-up-environment&interface=cli).

-To create an endpoint gateway from the CLI, follow these steps:
+To create a cross-account endpoint gateway from the CLI, follow these steps:

 1. List the IBM Cloud service instances that are qualified to be set as endpoint gateway targets: